mrdaiking/aws_self_study/README.md

   - Public and Private key pairs
   - En & De or Sign/Verify
   - Private key can be download, but private key need to keep carefully.
+  - Enforces deleting in a **waiting period**.
+The default is 30 days, but can be changed.

 #### KMS Automatic Key Rotation